Lennox Lewis: Lewis vs. Klitschko

 Lewis was forced to vacate the IBF title in 2002 after refusing to face mandatory challenger Chris Byrd.
 In May 2003, Lewis sued boxing promoter Don King for US$385 million, claiming that King used threats and bribery to have Tyson pull out of a rematch with Lewis and a fight on the card of a Lewis title defence.

 Lewis scheduled a fight with Kirk Johnson for June, but when Johnson suffered an injury in training, Lewis fought Vitali Klitschko, the WBC's No. 1 contender and former WBO champion.
 Lewis had planned to fight him in December, but since Klitschko had been on the undercard of the Johnson fight anyway, they agreed to square off on 21 June.
 Lewis entered the ring at a career high 116 kg (2561/2 pounds).
 Lewis was dominated in the early rounds and was wobbled in round two by solid Klitschko punches.
 Lewis opened a cut above Klitschko's eye with a right cross in the third round and gave a better showing from the fourth round onwards.
 With both fighters looking tired before the start of round seven, the doctor advised that the fight should be stopped because of a severe cut above Klitschko's left eye, awarding Lewis victory by TKO.
 Klitschko was leading 58–56 on all three judges' scorecards when the fight was stopped.
 Lewis was guaranteed US$7 million and Klitschko US$1.4 million.
 The gate was US$2,523,384 from an attendance of 15,939 at the Staples Center in California.
 The fight aired live on HBO's World Championship Boxing with approximately 7 million viewers.

-Interviewed about the fight by HBO, doctor Paul Wallace explained his decision:
+Interviewed about the fight by HBO, Dr. Paul Wallace explained his decision to stop the fight:

 When he raised his head up, his upper eyelid covered his field of vision.
 At that point I had no other option but to stop the fight.
 If he had to move his head to see me, there was no way he could defend his way against a punch.

 Klitschko's face required sixty stitches.